 I write nonfiction and translate poetry from Spanish.
 My 2011 book No Word for Welcome explores how economic globalization intersects with village life in southern Mexico.
 You can read a brief excerpt from the book here and the first chapter of the book at the University of Nebraska Press website.
 See the book's website here.

 From my homebase in Seattle, I work as a writer, educator, and editor.
 I co-edited, with Mark Kramer, Telling True Stories: A Nonfiction Writers’ Guide (Plume/Penguin, 2007).
 This craft anthology is used in more than a dozen academic disciplines on campuses across the United States and in many other countries.
-I have served as Writer in Residence at Cornell College, New College of Florida, and Seattle University.
-I serve on the English and Environmental Studies faculty of Pacific Lutheran University.
-I was recently on the faculty of Goddard College's low-residency, BFA in writing program in Vermont, where I founded the student-run journal, Duende.
+I have served as Writer in Residence at two dozen institutions, including five national parks, three universities, a public hospital, and a historical archive.
+I founded the literary journal of Goddard College's low-residency BFA, Duende.
+I currently serve on the English and Environmental Studies faculty of Pacific Lutheran University.

 In many publications my photographs accompany my writing.
 All the images on this website, unless otherwise noted, are mine.